 Who is responsible for various rights of way issues?

-However the responsibility for ensuring the paths are safe and convenient for the public to use is shared predominantly between Shropshire Council and landholders.
+We, as highway authority, have a duty to assert and protect the rights of the public to the use and enjoyment of the rights of way network.
+However, the responsibility for ensuring that paths are safe and convenient for the public to use is shared predominantly between us and landholders.
 Below are just some of the rights and responsibilities relating to public rights of way.

 Landowner and farmer responsibilities

 The landowner must not: